 Pizza will be sold on Thursday each week.
 Pizza lunch is pre-ordered and must be purchased in advance.
-There is also a monthly hot dog day, and a Monday-Friday lunch service through Lunch Box and Yay!
+Each day (Monday-Friday), lunch service is available for purchase through Yay!
 Lunch.
 These are both pre-order programs.
 Information about ordering is sent home and online in the beginning of the school year.